Bus driver: United Kingdom

 In the United Kingdom drivers must have passed the Passenger Carrying Vehicle (PCV) practical driving and theory test.
 PCV drivers also have to possess a Certificate of Professional Competence card which requires extra training to be taken.
 Service bus drivers in the UK are not subject to the working hours restrictions devised by the European Union if their journeys do not exceed 30 miles radius, but are governed by less stringent UK Drivers' Hours Regulations.
 For example, a service bus driver may drive for 5.5 hours without a break in the UK.

 People with certain medical conditions are excluded from becoming bus drivers.
 Some of these conditions include migraines (if they affect vision), alcoholism and epilepsy.

 Because of the additional workload many buses are fitted with closed-circuit television in an attempt to protect drivers from an increasing number of attacks which has resulted in a recruitment crisis in some British cities.

 United States

 As of 2016, there are approximately 687,200 U.S. employed bus drivers.
-One of the most common jobs in the United States for a bus driver is to work for a public school, transporting students aboard a school bus to and from the school building.
+One of the most common jobs in the United States for a bus driver is to work for a public school or a public school district, transporting students aboard a school bus to and from the school building and school events.
 As of 2004, 71% of bus drivers in the U.S. were employed by schools.
 In other countries, school transport is often provided by the same companies that run other bus services in the area, so school bus driver is not a separate position.

 In the United States, finding a position as a bus driver usually requires that the individual possess a commercial driver's license (CDL) and specialized training for the vehicle, as well as a Passenger endorsement.
 Various other educational and vocational training are usually required, but this varies from place to place.